Home » Dessert » Cheesecake Recipes » Lavender and Blueberry Cheesecake Bars

 1. Prepare the lavender blueberry syrup by simmering blueberries, sugar, water, lemon zest and vanilla together for form a syrup.
 Add dried lavender and steep for 15 minutes, allowing to cool completely.

 2. Make the crust by mixing together crushed graham crackers, melted butter, sugar and salt.
-Press this into a baking dish and bake for 10 minutes at 325.
+Press this into a baking dish and bake for 10 minutes.

 3. Mix up the cheesecake filling by mixing together soft cream cheese, sour cream, eggs, sugar, salt, and vanilla until combined.